se2p/Bastet/README.md

 # BASTET Framework

-*BASTET* is a framework for the analysis and verification of *SCRATCH* programs.
+*BASTET* is a program analysis and verification framework.

+While *BASTET* was designed to analyze *SCRATCH* programs, it actually operates on an *intermediate language*. **You** should consider to use *BASTET* as foundation for your endeavors in context of program analysis and verification if you are looking for a well-engineered analysis framework entirely written in *TypeScript*.
+You might also be interested in our bindings for the Z3 SMT solver we have written for *BASTET*.

 Currently, this framework implements:
 - Abstract interpretation (including its lattice-theoretical foundations)